Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 1. Start the new node, pointing either to a `bootnode` or listing an existing peer in the `static-nodes.json` file.
     Once a connection is established, the node will start syncing the blockchain, after which transactions can be sent.

-Adding a validator to an IBFT or QBFT network requires using the consensus APIs, which is outlined in the [IBFT tutorial](../../Tutorials/Private-Network/Adding-removing-IBFT-validators.md) and the [QBFT tutorial](../../Tutorials/Private-Network/Adding-removing-QBFT-validators.md).
+Adding a validator to an IBFT or QBFT network requires using the consensus APIs outlined in the [IBFT tutorial](../../Tutorials/Private-Network/Adding-removing-IBFT-validators.md) and the [QBFT tutorial](../../Tutorials/Private-Network/Adding-removing-QBFT-validators.md).